leonardobertolani/temperatures/README.md

 $$

 Which represents the **heat diffusion differential equation** in $\mathbb{R}^3$ space for a generic object $\Omega$ with density function $\rho(x, y, z)$, specific heat $c$ and constant thermal conductivity $\lambda$.

+# Web Demo
+The results of these studies are presented in a simple web application located in the web-demo folder.
+This interactive demo allows users to manipulate the heat distribution and its properties through various sliders and buttons.

+The geometry chosen for the simulation is a **planar surface**, which is ideal for its ease of setup and animation.
+As explained in the "Derivation of the Heat Diffusion Differential Equation" section, each point on the plane corresponds to a node in a graph.
+This approach transforms discrete properties like thermal resistance and mass into continuous ones: thermal conductivity ($$\lambda$$) and density ($$\rho$$).
+For simplicity, every node (or cell) in the simulation is assigned the same values for $$\lambda$$, specific heat capacity $$c$$, and $$\rho$$.

+The algorithm applied is a slight variation of the plain python one, adapted for javascript.
+The computation of the next steps is done instant after instant, so the evolution of the system is not predetermined.
+Moreover, since the numerical method applied is **Forward Euler**, the simulation might be **instable** for certain values of $$\lambda$$, $$c$$ and $$\rho$$.